 - Steveston Interchange: The existing two-lane overpass structure at Steveston Highway and Highway 99 will be replaced to accommodate two eastbound lanes and three westbound lanes including a left turn lane to southbound Highway 99.
-A request for proposals is planned for early fall 2021.
-With a successful contract award, construction on the Steveston interchange is planned to begin in 2022 and be completed in 2025.
+The project will also include dedicated pedestrian and cycling paths on both sides of the twinning overpass.
+The project is expected to be complete in 2025.

-- Bus-Only Connection at Bridgeport Road: A new bus-only access ramp will be created from Bridgeport Road to Highway 99 southbound to improve transit access to the highway.
+- Bus-Only Connection at Bridgeport Road: A new bus-only access ramp is currently under construction from Bridgeport Road to Highway 99 southbound to improve transit access to the highway.
 New multi-use path connections to/from Oak Street Bridge are included as part of this work.
 Work is expected to begin in fall 2021 and be completed in spring 2022.

 - Transit Improvements south of the George Massey Tunnel: Bus-on-shoulder lanes along Highway 99 will be extended southbound between Highways 17 and 17A (2.5 km) and Highway 17 and Ladner Trunk Road (3.4 km), and northbound between Ladner Trunk Road and the current start of the HOV lane (3.5 km).
 The Highway 99 northbound off-ramp and on-ramp will be widened to add a bus-only lane at the Highway 99/Highway 17A interchange, and Highway 17A lanes will be widened for eastbound bus/HOV priority.
 The Highway 17A work will include new ramp crossings for cyclists and improvements to the bike shuttle pull-out including a new shelter.
 For all of the improvements, work is expected to begin in fall 2021.